Max Havelaar: The Book That Killed Colonialism?

 It was not only Pram who praised Max Havelaar as high as the sky, Bakri Siregar, the Indonesian literary critic of LEKRA, joined the choir of praise too.
 In his book Sedjarah Sastera Modern Indonesia (the History of Modern Indonesian Literature, 1964), Bakri Siregar wrote that “Multatuli ruthlessly accused colonialism and the Dutch as being responsible for the economic exploitation and political oppression of the Cultuurstelsel (forced cultivation system).”
 I am really amazed.
 I don’t know which version of Max Havelaar these two big LEKRA figures read!

 It is ironic how these two figures of “seni untuk rakyat” (art for the people) never mentioned, let alone talked about, several novels that revealed the poor working and living conditions of the indigenous coolies in the colonial tobacco and rubber plantations in Deli, North Sumatra, which was widely referred to as “outdoor prisons.”
-The novels of the Hungarian-Dutch couple, Ladislao Szekely and Madelon Szekely-Lulofs entitled Tropic Fever: The Adventures of a Planter in Sumatra, Rubber, and Coolie were published in Hungarian, Dutch and English languages in the 1930s and it reveals the life of this couple and their life on a plantation in Deli.
+The novels of the Hungarian-Dutch couple, Ladislao Szekely and Madelon Szekely-Lulofs entitled From Primeval Forest to Plantation: The story of a planters life, Rubber, and Coolie were published in Hungarian, Dutch and English languages in the 1930s and it reveals the life of this couple and their life on a plantation in Deli.
 Novels such as these deserve to be called books that defends the oppressed indigenous people and that are truly anti-colonial!

 STOVIA: School Tot Opleiding van Inlandsche Artsen (School to educate Native Physicians).